Sacred Heart College offers a co-educational Boarding school from Year 7 to 12.

 How and when do I apply for Boarding?

 It is important to submit an application as early as possible as Interviews start 18 months prior to commencement.
-Please contact our Boarding Registrar, Bernadette Buchanan on 08 8350 2559 to arrange a tour or ask any further questions.
+Please contact Julie Raymond, Personal Assistant to the Director of Boarding on 08 8350 2559 to arrange a tour or ask any further questions.

 What linen do I bring?